 Traditional acupuncture forms a part of traditional Chinese medicine in which the basis of diagnosis and treatment is that the mind and body should be in perfect balance.
 Originating in China, this ancient system of healing has developed over 2,500 years and today is widely used and accepted all over the world.
 Traditional acupuncture is a gentle and effective treatment that focuses on helping the whole person, aiming to improve their entire health and wellbeing.

-The Yakushi Centre focuses on Japanese acupuncture as well as providing Traditional Chinese acupuncture.
+The Yakushi Centre focuses on Japanese acupuncture and Meridian Therapy as well as providing Traditional Chinese acupuncture.

 There are some difference between Japanese and Chinese acupuncture but the main differences to the client are that Japanese acunpuncture: